goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 permission, leaving off ``tc.``.
 However, the full *id* has to be specified for the configuration to execute.

-Change the first `require` statement of in the ticket collector content directive to use the `View` permission (line 18 & 22).
+Change the first `require` statement of the ticket content directive to use the `View` permission.
 This makes the description and the items accessible to all users.
-Similarly, change line 64 for the ticket.
+Similarly, change permission for the comment.

 Change the permission of line 46 to `Edit`, since only the message board administrator should be able to change any of the properties of the